 - development in Waukesha a bit more difficult. - New engineering/site design standards are excessively high and are an issue when it comes to costeffective development.
 Also, there is a lack of consistency between engineering review and field inspections, which leads to added costs. - Larger cost items can be an issue as well and include road and utility standards that are considerably higher than surrounding communities.
 Asphalt and pavement warrantees are now two (2) years instead of one (1) year.
-Any repair work will extend that warranty as well. - Ban on cul-de-sacs driving up costs and reducing potential revenue.
-Contractors have special pricing just to work in Waukesha due to higher costs. - A new electronic tracking system has been installed, but has not fixed the issue.
+Any repair work will extend that warranty as well. - A new electronic tracking system has been installed, but has not fixed the issue.
 Review issues have been getting worse.
 There does not seem to be anyone coordinating the review.
 Once preliminary plats are handed off from Planning to Engineering, agreed-upon items do not seem to make the transition and timing for review no longer seems predictable. - Lack of consistent project review management is an issue, with Planning and Engineering Departments being very separate and no cross-department oversight. - There is an opportunity for the City of Waukesha to study the review systems, particularly for Engineering, to find ways to enhance the review process. - One example would be an opportunity to separate municipal project review from private planning review.
-This would help speed up
+This would help speed up the process in Waukesha and allow for expedited review possibilities for workforce housing.
+There is also an opportunity for a plan review liaison

-- the process in Waukesha and allow for expedited review possibilities for workforce housing.
-There is also an opportunity for a plan review liaison to carry projects through all review departments and offices. - Phasing issues within the Waukesha review process are also considerable.
+- to carry projects through all review departments and offices. - Phasing issues within the Waukesha review process are also considerable.
 Phasing is important because banks are needing to see a certain number of lots sold before they release more money.
 When developers switch phases, they see new comments and a different review and inspection for new phases, which creates delays and cost.
 This is affecting the timetable with the banks. - Due to delays and costs, developers are needing to become builders as well because not enough money can be made as a developer. - Waukesha has traditionally been good to work with and have allowed higher densities.
 However, the relationship between developers and reviewer has changed and there is less communication between departments, leading to bottle-necks. - Developer agreements have helped with phasing and review expectations; however, lack of consistency and attention to timing is hurting projects.
 Greater understanding by reviewers regarding when projects need to be started and which season is ideal for certain improvements would be helpful.
 Additional staffing may help with the issue as well. - Financing costs are compounded by the requirement for larger letters of credit and the getting letters of credit reduced after work completed is taking too long.
 These add to the phasing issues and further complicate timing.